Lacosamide (By injection)

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetic neuropathy, blood vessel disease, heart problems, or heart rhythm problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, nerve problem caused by diabetes, heart or blood vessel disease, or heart rhythm problems.
 Tell your doctor if you have a history of depression or mental health problems or drug or alcohol abuse.

 - This medicine may cause the following problems: